 Management / Committee

-Lilly Pilly Community Preschool is licensed by the Australian Children's Education and Care Quality Authority (ACECQA) and agrees to comply with the specified code of conduct and regulations.
+Lilly Pilly Little School is licensed by the Australian Children's Education and Care Quality Authority (ACECQA) and agrees to comply with the specified code of conduct and regulations.
 Our licenced number of places is 30 and our hours of operation are 9.00 am till 3.00pm.
 Policies and Procedures can be viewed here.

 Lilly Pilly is a non-profit, community-based organisation and registered charity administered by a management committee of parent/carers elected at the Annual General Meeting.
-The committee meets twice a term on a Thursday afternoon.
-Executive positions include President, Vice-President, Secretary, Treasurer and when needed, Fundraising Officer, Publicity Officer and Environmental Officer.
-Parents are also invited to attend meeting in a non-executive role.
+The committee meets twice a term on a Wednesday afternoon.
+Executive positions include President, Vice-President, Secretary and Treasurer.
+Parents are also invited to attend meetings in a non-executive role.

 Getting involved in the management committee is a great way to have a say in how your child's preschool is run.
 Ideas, creativity, skills and enthusiam are welcomed.
 We love parent involvement, please get in touch!